Main illustration: Rachel Tunstall

-Practice the art of the positive “No”
+Practice the art of the “positive no”

-This term was made popular by author William Ury in his book “The Power of the Positive No”.
-The concept is pretty simple – a positive no consists of a “Yes!
+This term was made popular by author William Ury in his book The Power of a Positive No. The concept is pretty simple – a positive no consists of a “Yes!
 No. Yes? statement.”
 In Ury’s words:

-Another technique that works well has been used in improv for years whereby you use the term “Yes, and…” instead of saying “No.” By doing this, you’re actively removing yourself from a negative mindset when faced with a difficult request, while allowing yourself to shape the level of your commitment.
+Another technique that works well has been used in improv comedy for years whereby you use the term “Yes, and…” instead of saying “No.” By doing this, you’re actively removing yourself from a negative mindset when faced with a difficult request, while allowing yourself to shape the level of your commitment.